- There are no refunds for canceled scores.

 - Valid score cancellation requests are irreversible and cannot be rescinded.

-- Once your score is released, it becomes a permanent part of your record, and you will not be permitted to cancel that score unless you are a first-time test taker who has signed up for LSAT Score Preview.
+- Once your score is released, it becomes a permanent part of your record, and you will not be permitted to cancel that score unless you have purchased LSAT Score Preview.

 How to Cancel Your LSAT Score